 I attended Clemson University and received a B.S. in Graphic Communications, which I’ll crudely summarize as the science of all things visual, with a heavy lean towards the print industry.
 My particular emphasis was color science.
 During my stay at the university, I wrote software that would later be employed in a commercial, production setting.
 Several of my other projects, such as the Color Error Threshold Calculator are still used for teaching theory today.

 Earlier in my college career, I also spent time at the Clemson Geographic Information Science lab as an embedded software developer.
 I assisted with the assembly, configuration, and development of our very small Linux gateway machines for field deployments.
-Our particular area of emphasis was wireless mesh networks being deployed to measure various environmental variables over time.
+Our particular area of emphasis was wireless mesh networks, used to measure water quality over time.

 Talk nerdy to me